Winter Driving Tips

 Cold Weather Tips

 It is normal to see increased energy consumption during colder months.
-To maximise range and efficiency in the cold, take extra steps to keep your battery warm and conserve energy.
+To maximize range and efficiency in the cold, take extra steps to keep your battery warm and conserve energy.

 To precondition your car around your schedule, set your next departure time using the 'Scheduled Departure' feature on your touchscreen.
 Tap the Climate Controls settings screen > turn on Preconditioning in settings > select ‘Schedule’ to set a daily time when you want to be ready to drive.